vectordotdev/content-old/posts/promql-guide.md

 # PromQL for Humans

-PromQL is a language that allows you to query Prometheus.
-Here at Timber, we found it difficult to wrap our head around.
-This is our attempt at making it a little simpler.
+PromQL is a built in query-language made for Prometheus.
+Here at Timber, [we've found Prometheus to be awesome](https://timber.io/blog/prometheus-the-good-the-bad-and-the-ugly/), but PromQL difficult to wrap our head around.
+This is our attempt to change that.

-If you're interested, we've written [a great article about our thoughts on Prometheus](https://timber.io/blog/prometheus-the-good-the-bad-and-the-ugly/).

 ## Basics